 |Repeat rows 1-14.
 This will give you a chain of 2 “lids”.
 Bind off.|

-When you have stuffed and completed one wedge, sl st into the ch st between lids and then continue working 15 sc’s through both layers of the remaining wedge.
-Again, stuff as you go.
+When you have stuffed and completed one wedge, sl st into the ch st between lids again and then continue working 15 sc’s through both layers of the last wedge.
+Stuff as you go.

 When you get to the end, ch 1 and bind off.
-Leave a 15 cm tail.
+Leave a 15 cm (6″) tail of yarn.

 Now use your yarn needle to attach the two ends to each other so that you have a 2-wedge segment.

-Finally, attach the stem to the top of one of the segments using the tail of the stem.
+Finally, attach the stem to the top of one of the segments using the 15 cm (6″) end tail of yarn from the stem.

 To assemble your teensy crochet pumpkin, just slip the segments over each other, keeping the one with the stem for last.